Banks giving Chicago time, while state bankruptcy bill takes shape

 Moody’s pegged its rating action on the Illinois Supreme Court’s invalidation last week of a state pension reform law.
 The court found the law violated a prohibition in the Illinois constitution against reducing pension benefits.

 Chicago faces a $300 million structural budget deficit and a looming $550 million mandatory hike in pension contributions beginning next year.
 A 2014 pension reform-law for two of its four retirement systems also is being challenged in state court.
-(Additional reporting by Hilary Russ)
+(Reporting by Karen Pierog; Additional reporting by Hilary Russ; Editing by David Greising and Diane Craft)